| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

 Entry of the Consent Decree by the United States District Court for the District of Connecticut in March 2009 triggered the start of remedial design activities.
-Several activities have already been completed including the delineation of NAPL the overburden in the northwest corner of the Operations Area; a baseline habitat survey; new groundwater monitoring well installation; and groundwater sampling.
-Preparation of the site for in-situ thermal treatment is currently ongoing and includes significant earthworks; installation of thermal infrastructure (new gas, sewer, power); re-routing of a major AT&T optics line; and removing and replacing a leaky concrete culvert that runs across the site to the Quinnipiac River.
-This work is expected to be completed in fall 2012.
-Heater well installation for the in-situ thermal treatment will begin once that work is complete and will take several months.
-Start up of the thermal treatment is anticipated for late 2013/early 2014, and will take approximately 200 days.
+Several activities have already been completed including the delineation of NAPL in the overburden in the northwest corner of the Operations Area; a baseline habitat survey; new groundwater monitoring well installation; and groundwater sampling.
+Preparation of the site for in-situ thermal treatment included significant earthworks; installation of thermal infrastructure (new gas, sewer, power); re-routing of a major AT&T optics line; and removing and replacing a leaky concrete culvert that runs across the site to the Quinnipiac River.
+Construction on the thermal treatment system began in April 2013 with the installation of heater and vapor recovery wells.
+Between May 2014 and March 2015, the subsurface in the former Operations Area was heated to a temperature of 100 degrees C, resulting in the recovery and treatment of 450,000 total pounds of volatile organic compounds.
+At its peak, the system was removing 6800 pounds of contaminants per day.
+Design and construction of a cap to prevent exposure to contamination in soils at the surface is expected to be completed by 2017.
+The second five year review of the protectiveness of the remedy is underway and will be completed in September 2015.

 Links to Other Site Information